-THE DEADLINE FOR SUBMISSIONS FOR THIS ISSUE HAS NOW PASSED.
+THE DEADLINES FOR SUBMISSIONS FOR BOTH OF THESE ISSUES HAVE NOW PASSED.

 The Intergenerational Justice Review (IGJR) has been published by the Stuttgart-based think tank the Foundation for the Rights of Future Generations (FRFG) since 2002.
 The 2012 edition was published in cooperation with the Intergenerational Foundation (IF), and likewise the 2015 edition.
 For the 2016 (1) edition, the FRFG and IF will be joined by the University of Tübingen, and the 2016 (2) edition will have the additional help of Professor Bruce Auerbach of Albright College, Reading, Pennsylvania.